uyuni-project/uyuni-docs/modules/administration/pages/troubleshooting/tshoot-suma-installation-public-cloud.md

 **Resolution:**

-To resolve or avoid the issue simply copy the data of the underlying partition into the new partition by following the steps below:
+To resolve or avoid the issue, copy the data of the underlying partition into the new partition by following the steps below:

 1. Create a backup partition